The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 Craven Street Improvements Plan and cross-section.

-New Belgium will be hiring about 50 jobs in the first year.
-We'll start in 2014 and continue as we ramp up in 2015.
 We will put the jobs out through the community channels we are developing with neighborhood and business associations and our website.
-We'll likely hire about 20 additional people each year, up to about 150 jobs at build out.
+We'll likely hire up to about 140 jobs at full build out between the tasting room, brew house and distribution center.
 We'll be working with AB-Tech to develop training programs for some of these positions.

-We have an Environmental Stewardship Grants Program to serve and connect with the communities where we sell our beer.
+GRANTS We have an Environmental Stewardship Grants Program to serve and connect with the communities where we sell our beer.
 Our goal is to improve the health of the planet and inspire others to joyously embrace sustainable choices.
-We give away $1 for every barrel of beer we produce, which means in 2012, we will donate over $700,000 to programs in 29 states.
+We give away $1 for every barrel of beer we produce, which means in 2012, we donated over $700,000 to programs in 29 states.
 Building the Asheville brewery will allow us to support more projects in the future, so thank you for bearing with us through this building process to make that happen!
+Grants have guidelines and deadlines, so please take a look and let us know how we can work together to support great things.

 We support living and working in active, involved communities like Asheville.
 There is a City review process for developments like our brewery in the City of Asheville.
 We asked the city for clarity on each of these meetings and processes, as relevant to the neighbors and community, and would like to share them with you here.
 You can see where you can provide input, express concerns, voice support, and get involved in this process.